 Over two weeks later, on September 1, Laundrie arrived back in Florida without Petito.
 On September 11, the day Petito’s parents reported her missing, North Port investigators found the couple’s van at Laundrie’s parents’ house.
-As the last known person to have seen Petito — and also her boyfriend — Laundrie has been a person of interest in the case.
+As the last known person to have seen Petito — and also her boyfriend — Laundrie became a person of interest in the case.
 But he wasn’t talking.

 He refused to speak with police.